 (1938-2018), astronomer and Professor of Geography, San Francisco State University.

 Recruiting the most effective astronomers and engineers, they work out the details.
 Cannons and rockets wouldn’t work.
-They invent ways to concentrate heat on the comet, turning its ice into steam, shoving it aside.
+They invent ways to concentrate heat on the comet, turning its ice into steam, propelling it away.

 They steam around the world to use rare opportunities.
-Lenin tries to screw up their project, to let Nature destroy the capital of oppression.
+Lenin tries to screw up their project, so Nature would destroy the capital of oppression.
 The comet, diverted from St. Petersburg, clobbers Tunguska.

-Fiction: Almost all the characters were real.
-They all act in character, using the science and engineering of their time.
+This novel is Alternative History, Hard-Science Fiction.
+Almost all the characters were real.
+They all act in character, using the science and engineering and social ways of their time.
 Every device could have been built back then.
 No magic is invoked.

 Table of Contents